-Girls Go Circular, in collaboration with DG EAC, is happy to announce the first Women and Girls in STEM Forum, an annual event that gathers researchers, practitioners and influential stakeholders in STEM and gender equality and connects them with the students who participate in Girls Go Circular’s innovative learning programme.
+Girls Go Circular, in collaboration with the European Commission, Directorate-General for Education, Youth, Sport and Culture (DG EAC), is happy to announce the first Women and Girls in STEM Forum, an annual event that gathers researchers, practitioners and influential stakeholders in STEM and gender equality and connects them with the students who participate in Girls Go Circular’s innovative learning programme.

 The event will host high-level discussions on eliminating gender bias from STEM, entrepreneurial and digital disciplines and will inspire the future EU action on these themes.
 It will also celebrate the participation of thousands of girls and boys from eight European countries in the project and offer them the opportunity to meet inspirational mentors.